 - Start “eating down” the fridge and freezer; you don’t want to move with frozen food or perishables

-- Take measurements, to ensure larger furniture will fit through doors/around stairwell corners and to design your rooms
+- Take measurements, to ensure larger furniture will fit through doors/around stairwell corners and to design your rooms, or get expert advice on the best software to help design your kitchen!

 1-2 Weeks Before